Grief Is Natural. Chaos Is Optional.

 Clarity does not diminish love.
 It protects it.

-When instructions are documented, decisions are easier.
-When documents are organised, stress decreases.
+When instructions are documented, decisions are easier to make and easier to defend.
+When documents are organised, stress decreases at the precise moment stress is hardest to carry.
 When legal authority is clearly assigned, conflict reduces.
-When digital access is considered in advance, frustration is minimised.
+When digital access is considered in advance, a layer of frustration that nobody should have to face is simply removed.
+None of this requires wealth or legal expertise.
+It requires a decision to begin.

-Chaos is optional and choosing clarity before crisis is one of the most practical and generous acts of care we can offer the people who will one day miss us.
+Grief is natural.
+Chaos is optional.
+Choosing clarity before crisis is one of the most practical and generous acts of care we can offer the people who will one day miss us.